• Sleep tips

 How often should I change my pillow?

 We suggest every 2-5 years depending on the quality of the pillow.
-We would also suggest using a pillow protector as this provides extra care and hygiene and assists in preventing sweat, moisture and bacteria making its way into the pillow which is the most common cause of pillow degradation.
+We would also suggest using a pillow protector as this provides extra care and hygiene and assists in preventing sweat, moisture and bacteria from making their way into the pillow which is the most common cause of pillow degradation.
 With so many pillows out there, it is difficult to choose the right one for you.
 Please look at our charts provided to find the correct, most comfortable one for you.
 We have based our testing on a medium firmness bed.
 If you have a softer bed, then look at getting a slightly lower pillow than described.

 Pillow Selector